Why Can’t I Meet Anyone? The Neuroscience Behind Social Connection

 Key Takeaways

-Woman in a striped shirt sits alone at a table with a drink, resting her head on her hand, expressing the isolation and frustration behind the keyword Meet Anyone.
+Woman in a striped shirt sits alone at a table with a drink, resting her head on her hand, expressing the isolation and frustration behind the question why can't I meet anyone

 A woman sits alone, lost in thought at a cafe table, visually capturing the emotional challenge behind the question, “Why can’t I meet anyone?”